 The Turkish and Arab elites that had controlled the wealth of the territories conquered by the crusaders were either killed or fled as the Franks established themselves in the Holy Land.
 They left behind a population of peasants, craftsmen and traders.
 This population consisted of a varying mix of Orthodox Christians — Greeks, Maronite, Syrian/Jacobite, Coptic — as well as Samaritans, Jews and Muslims.
 The exact mix varied from place to place, with Greek and Jacobite Christians more prevalent in the Principality of Antioch, Armenians more common in the County of Edessa, Maronites in the County of Tripoli, and Coptics and Samaritans mostly found in the Kingdom of Jerusalem.
 Significantly, probably no more than 50% of the population was Muslim, and these were predominantly natives of the region who had converted to Islam over the centuries, often more for the economic and social advantages than out of dep conviction.
 At no time did the situation of the Franks resemble an “occupation” such as we know it from, say, the Nazi occupation of France or the Soviet occupation of Poland, in which the Franks were viewed as oppressors of a unified native population.
 From the point of view of the native population, the Franks were just another in a long series of over-lords stretching back far before the Romans.

 From the crusader point of view, however, the value and loyalty of these different populations varied greatly.
 The Muslims were viewed with mistrust and were not entrusted with bearing arms.
 They were mostly peasants, and so they remained; they were tied to the land they worked (as they had been under their Turkish, Arab, Greek and Roman masters before), but they were never subject to forced conversion.
 Furthermore, they were allowed to retain their own customs and courts for family, religious and internal disputes.
-Jews and Samaritans, on the other hand, were more likely to be city dwellers with urban occupations and hence less-likely to be serfs.
+Jews and Samaritans, on the other hand, were more likely to be city dwellers with urban occupations and hence less likely to be serfs.
 Nevertheless, they were also allowed to continue living according to their own laws and traditions beyond being subject to an additional tax — just as under the Muslims.
 While not viewed with as much suspicion as the Muslims, they were certainly not trusted with arms.

 The Greeks and Syrian Christians were on the whole loyal to the new regime.
-They benefited from no longer being subject to special taxes as under the Arabs and Turks, and viewed Frankish rule as an improvement — contrary to popular misconceptions.
+They benefited from no longer being subject to special taxes as under the Arabs and Turks and viewed Frankish rule as an improvement — contrary to popular misconceptions.
 (Read more under “The Other Christians.”)
 While these natives contributed economically to the growth and prosperity of the crusader states, they were not notable for their skill at arms.
-In contrast, the Maronites and Armenians were not only Christians loyal to the crusader-elites that they recognized as liberators, they also proved to be good fighting men.
-These were the populations that provided the bulk of the so-called “Turcopoles,”which were not, as so often described, mercenaries or converts from Islam.
-Altogether, the Orthodox Christians made up a fundamentally loyal lower and middle-class component in crusader society, but nevertheless remained fundamentally “alien” because of the language barrier.
+In contrast, the Maronites and Armenians were not only Christians loyal to the crusader-elites that they recognized as liberators, and they also proved to be good fighting men.
+These were the populations that provided the bulk of the so-called “Turcopoles,” which were not, as so often described, mercenaries or converts from Islam.
+Altogether, the Orthodox Christians made up a fundamentally loyal lower and middle-class component in crusader society, yet nevertheless remained fundamentally “alien” because of the language barrier.
 While these elements of the population were Christian in faith, they had become predominantly Arabic speakers and had adopted many of the customs of social customs and fashions of their conquerors over the previous centuries.

 Settlers — The Frankish Upper Middle Class

 The magnitude of Western settlement in the Holy Land is often overlooked or under-estimated.
-Modern demographic modelling suggests that as many as 140,000 Latin (Western) Christians settled in the Kingdom of Jerusalem between the First Crusade and the fall of Jerusalem to Saladin in 1187.
+Modern demographic modeling suggests that as many as 140,000 Latin (Western) Christians settled in the Kingdom of Jerusalem between the First Crusade and the fall of Jerusalem to Saladin in 1187.
 Since the estimated total population of the Kingdom was just 600,000, Latin settlers made up more than 20% of the total population.

 Significantly, none of these settlers were serfs.
 The bulk of settlers were tradesmen and craftsmen, the kind of men who enjoyed free status even in the West and were part of the increasingly independent and prosperous Middle Class across Europe.
 Notably, however, even if they settled in rural villages and pursued agriculture as a profession — as archaeology demonstrates many did! — they remained free men.
 Here they were small land-holders, feudal tenants to the Church or the baronial “tenants-in-chief.”
 Whether urban or rural, they were comparatively prosperous, independent and self-confident elements that identified very strongly with the Latin leadership in the Holy Land, both secular and sacred.
 Fulcher of Chartres famously wrote of these men: